 Despite that disparity, smartphone use is up 22 percent from 2012 to 2013

 Gamers are still buying more action games and shooters than anything else.
 The ESA finds that action makes up 31.9 percent while the gun-heavy titles make up another 20 percent.
 The rest of the pie chart splits between sports, role-playing, and a variety of other genres.

 Image Credit: ESA

 Of course, those are for premium-priced games that are for sale online or through retail.
-In terms of what people are playing the most, casual and social games take the top spot at 30 percent.
+In terms of online games that people are playing the most (defined as most time spent playing), casual and social games take the top spot at 30 percent.
 That genre, which specializes in free-to-play mobile games, is up 55 percent from 2012.
 Puzzle, trivia, and card games make up another 28 percent.
 Clumped together below that is action, sports, strategy, and role-playing at 24 percent.

 The ESA also reports that the total spending on games in the U.S. was $21.53 billion.
 That includes software, hardware, and accessories.

 Finally, for the first time ever, digital spending on gaming outpaced physical retails sales in 2013.
 Digital games, which includes full downloads as well subscriptions and microtransactions, made up 53 percent of software revenue.

 The ESA has a ton more data in its full report, which is available on its website.

 Michael (Mike) D. Gallagher is president and CEO of the Entertainment Software Association (ESA), the trade association representing U.S. computer and video game publishers.

 Mr. Gallagher joined ESA in 2007.
 Under his leadership, ES... read more »